kushvanth7/Weather-Cat/readme.md

 # About

 Meow!<br>
 Welcome, welcome!
-I'm Weather Cat, and I'm here to make your day a whole lot better!
+I'm Weather Cat, and I'm here to make your day a lot better!
 With my expertise in weather forecasting, you'll never have to worry about stepping out unprepared for the elements.
 I'll let you know if it's going to be a sunny day, a rainy one, or if you need to pack an umbrella and some boots.

 Bot prefix is `!cat`